 This is a remix of Jerry's great performance with a few tweaks here and there but

 mainly to showcase my son's

 amazing wording skills in his mother tongue.
-He is 19 and has a great musical talent but for the time being he is focusing
+At the time of recording he is 19 and has a great musical talent but for now he is focusing

 on rap music which is how I started too.